2NE1: Name

-The group's name was initially "21", however, their name was changed to "2NE1" upon discovery of a singer with the same stage name.
-The name, spoken in Korean to the approximate English pronunciation for "to anyone" and "twenty-one", combines the phrases "21st century" and "New Evolution".
+The group was named "21" until the discovery of a singer with the same stage name; "2NE1", spoken in Korean to the approximate English pronunciation for "to anyone" and "twenty-one", is said to combine "21" for "21st century" and "NE" for "New Evolution".

 History

 2006–2008: Formation and pre-debut activities

-In May 2008, reports began circulating in South Korea media about the potential lineup of YG Entertainment's upcoming girl group, then dubbed "female BigBang".
-On May 19, the agency said that Park Bom and CL—who had both previously made appearances in the music scene—along with Minzy would be part of the new group, with the additional possibility of Sandara Park joining the final lineup.
-In early 2009, YG officially confirmed that the four members would debut as part of a group in May of that year, making them the first girl group to debut under the agency since Big Mama in 2003.
-The company stated that they had trained for four years and that their debut album would contain songs produced by former 1TYM leader Teddy Park.
+In May 2008, reports began circulating in South Korea media about the lineup of YG Entertainment's upcoming girl group, then dubbed "female BigBang".
+On May 19, the agency said the new group would include Park Bom and CL—who had previously appeared in the music scene—and Minzy.
+The agency said Sandara Park might join as well.
+In early 2009, YG confirmed that the four would debut as part of a group in May of that year, the agency's first girl group to debut since Big Mama in 2003.
+The company said they had trained for four years and that their debut album would contain songs produced by former 1TYM leader Teddy Park.